-2. Increase efficiency: The Kanban Method ensures that work and processes.
-You can also personalise the boards and obtain insights into the efficiency of your shop floor.
+2. Increase efficiency: You can also personalise the boards and obtain insights into the efficiency of your shop floor.
 This allows you to take tasks off the hands of employees who have a heavy workload and helps prevent burn-out or stress.

 3. Better collaboration: Structured workflows and full transparency contribute to efficient teamwork.
 It ensures that the entire team shares responsibility for moving work toward the end-zone.
 This empowers teams to make much more agile decisions that move projects forward.